waveclaw/puppet-subscription_manager/README.md

 The repo facts make use of a simple caching mechanism using the facts.d directory to limit connections to the Katello or Satellite server.
 Like the katello-agent these only pull data once a day.

-This is currently a hard-coded value.
+The once-per day schedule is currently a hard-coded value.
 However the cache can be invalidated by finding and removing the cache files.
 These files should appear as normal YAML format external fact files.
 These facts may actually linger on after removing the rhsm module itself.

 The certificate authority is part of the rhsm_config type but is very useful for operations in involving subscription management.